twbs/bootstrap-sass/README.md

 # Bootstrap for Rails

-`bootstrap-rails` is an SASS-powered version of [Twitter's Bootstrap](http://github.com/twitter/bootstrap), ready to drop right into your asset-pipeline powered Rails applications.
+`bootstrap-sass` is an SASS-powered version of [Twitter's Bootstrap](http://github.com/twitter/bootstrap), ready to drop right into your asset-pipeline powered Rails applications.

 Enjoy.